tbensky/npct/README.md

 Good question.

-Any answer in the context of contact tracing will be careful to avoid any *medical advice*, as will we here.
+Any answer in the context of contact tracing will be careful to avoid any *medical advice*.
 Contact tracers are not doctors and we're certainly not either.
 (We're also not epidemiologists, but did complete [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing)).

 Contact tracing is more about making an informed decision about what to do next, given you were near someone who is claiming to be sick and maybe contagious.
 You'll have to do some thinking now.